 - FIA_UAU.5.1/PACE requires that the TSF shall provide the PACE Protocol, Passive Authentication, Terminal Authentication, Secure messaging in MAC-ENC mode, Symmetric Authentication Mechanism based on AES, and the Terminal Authentication Protocol to support user authentication.
-FIA_UAU.5.2/PACE requires that the TSF shall authenticate any user's claimed identity according to specified rules.TSF_SecureMessaging provides the secure messaging mechanism. - FCS_COP.1/PACE_MAC requires that the TSF shall perform secure messaging with AES CMAC and cryptographic key sizes of 128, 192, 256 bit.
-The implementation is realized by TSF_SecureMessaging. - FDP_UIT.1/TRMrequires that the TSF shall enforce the Access Control SFP to be able to transmit and receive user data in a manner protected from modification, deletion, insertion and replay errors.
+FIA_UAU.5.2/PACE requires that the TSF shall authenticate any user's claimed identity according to specified rules.TSF_SecureMessaging provides the secure messaging mechanism. - FDP_UIT.1/TRM requires that the TSF shall enforce the Access Control SFP to be able to transmit and receive user data in a manner protected from modification, deletion, insertion and replay errors.
 FDP_UIT.1.2 requires that the TSF shall be able to determine on receipt of user data, whether modification, deletion, insertion and replay has occurred.
 TSF_SecureMessaging provides the protected communication. - FTP_ITC.1/PACE: FTP_ITC.1.1/PACE requires that the TSF shall provide a communication channel between itself and another trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure; FTP_ITC.1.2/PACE requires that the TSF shall permit another trusted IT product to initiate communication via the trusted channel, and FTP_ITC.1.3/PACE requires that the TSF shall initiate enforce communication via the trusted channel for any data exchange between the TOE and the Terminal.
-The according secure messaging is realized by TSF_Access.
+The according secure messaging is realized by TSF_SecureMessaging.